dwave-examples/portfolio-optimization/README.md

 The `portfolio.py` program can be called with these additional options:
 - -b, --budget: problem budget
-- -d, --dates: list of [start_date, end_date] for multi period portfolio optimization problem
+- -d, --dates: list of [start_date, end_date] for multi-period portfolio optimization problem
 - -f, --file-path: full path of file with csv stock data
 - -n, --bin-size: bin size for dqm binning
 - -s, --stocks: list of stocks for the problem